agorf/gcstats/README.markdown

 [gc]: http://www.geocaching.com/
 [agorf]: http://agorf.github.com/gcstats/agorf.html

+## Install ##

+To install, change directory to where you have extracted the gcstats source files and issue:

+    gem build gcstats.gemspec
+    gem install gcstats-*.gem

 ## Use ##

 Visit the [Pocket Queries][pq] page and click the _Add to Queue_ button (under _My Finds_).
 After a while, you will receive an email informing you that your Pocket Query file is available for download.
 Visit the [Pocket Queries][pq] page again and download the file under the _Pocket Queries Ready for Download_ tab.